 Samsoudini Abdou Moussa (Shams)

-He is the Co-Chair of Tees Valley of Sanctuary, Sanctuary in Politics graduate and a member of the Experts by Experience Operational Advisory Group.
-He is Member of the Regional Refugee Forum (North East) and a member of Doctors of The World Advisory group.
-Shams is also a Volunteer Assistant for the in the North East for the British Red Cross and a member of the UK Voices Networks group.
+Shams lives in Darlington and is completing an International Relations Masters.
+He’s the Co-Chair of Tees Valley of Sanctuary, a member of Doctors of The World Advisory group, a volunteer for the British Red Cross and a member of the UK Voices Networks group.